opentdc/app-sample/README.md

 ### Backend

-The backend can be any database or application service (ERP, CRM, CM, DM, etc.).
+* The backend can be any database or application service (ERP, CRM, CM, DM, etc.).
   The service-tier delegates to the backend in order to store and retrieve data and execute business-logic.
-The project app-generic offers a very simple file-based StoreManager which allows to store objects as JSON-formatted files.
+* The project app-generic offers a very simple file-based StoreManager which allows to store objects as JSON-formatted files.
+This allows to quickly build prototypes and proof-of-concepts.

+## WebApp Layout

+The file layout of the webapp looks as follows:

+		opentdc-app-sample
+		   + WEB-INF
+		     + web.xml
+		   + index.html
+		   + Api.jsp
+		   + js
+		   	+ bootstrap
+		   	+ jquery

+Of course, instead of bootstrap any other webapp framework can be used (Polymer, AngularJ, ...).